Skip to content

 search = StringField(method="filter_fulltext")

-def filter_fulltext(self, filterset, queryset, value):
+def filter_fulltext(self, queryset, value):

 query = SearchQuery(value)